fatal1101/BPI-R4_OpenWrt_mtk-feeds_Build/README.md

 ## **Notes**

 Add new db patched which adds the "wmmrule=ETSI" rule to all countries that have a valide 6GHz entry.
-Resolves the strict wwm rule which effects all countries that come under DFS-FCC and DFS-ETSI and if not found, defaulting back to world 00.

 I will no longer be making patches for the duplicated ports issue.
 The updated script now handles this automatically during the build process and a patch is no longer need when using this script. (hopefully a permanent fix will come from MediaTek)